DianaOlympos/jekyll_softwaremaxims/_posts/2018-10-28-we-should-have-caught-it.md

 ---
 You have at least one passionate friend.
 Many even.
 Maybe are you passionate yourself.
 It does not matter what the focus of that passion is. <!--more-->

 It is easy to figure out which of your friend is passionate about a topic.
 All you need to do is to talk about that topic.
 State an opinion on it.
 If your opinion is about one of their passion, they will turn into *that* person.
 You know what i am talking about.
 They will transform what was an evening out into an evening dedicated to that topic.
 Which bring us to this post.
 As my friends says, I tend to have strong opinions.
 Which come in part from the passion i hold about some of the topics i have strong opinions about.
 Long story short, I care about some topics around software and society.
 I think they matter.
-Two particularly sensitive one are *testing* software and *systems safety*.[[1]](#fn1){:#ref1}
+Two particularly sensitive one are *testing* software and *systems safety*.[^1]

 [Feel free to open this playlist in the background while reading this post](https://open.spotify.com/user/diana_olympos/playlist/4Av7q8mhBAqlOSWVesq8VM?si=VxdVsgclRuqvDvu5ro5byQ)

 So a few days ago, i was going through my twitter timeline and i saw this tweet.

-<blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">&quot;It&#39;s just business software.&quot;<br><br>&quot;Nobody dies if we get it wrong.&quot;<br><br>These are things people in tech really say to justify insufficient testing. <a href="https://t.co/0cDGhPm4xy">https://t.co/0cDGhPm4xy</a></p>&mdash; Continuous Devilry (@noahsussman) <a href="https://twitter.com/noahsussman/status/1055230475600621570?ref_src=twsrc%5Etfw">October 24, 2018</a></blockquote>
+{% twitter https://twitter.com/noahsussman/status/1055230475600621570 conversation=none dnt=true %}

 And as expected from a passionate person when it touch to the topic you care about, i turned into *that person*.

-<blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">Not insufficient testing.
-Insufficient expertise. &quot;Yeah we know that could go wrong, but it would be painful to fix and we are *just* business software&quot; is something i hear far more than &quot;oh we could have caught that with test&quot;</p>&mdash; Diana (@Di4naO) <a href="https://twitter.com/Di4naO/status/1055580004359258119?ref_src=twsrc%5Etfw">October 25, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% twitter https://twitter.com/Di4naO/status/1055580004359258119 conversation=none dnt=true %}

 I am not going to spend lot of time on the topic of testing today.
 I consider the set of practices and tooling that we cover with the label "testing" in software as neither particularly useful or efficient.
-Software practitioners can use their time better than in testing in the current state.[[2]](#fn2){:#ref2}
+Software practitioners can use their time better than in testing in the current state.[^2]

 ## Lie To Me